becauro/readpe/readme.md

     `make install`

-### clear [TO DO]
+### clean

-  To *clear* this software, just type:
+  To *clean* this software, just type:

-    `make clear`
+    `make clean`

-### uninstall [TO DO]
+### uninstall

   To *uninstall* this software, just type:

     `make uninstall`

-## 2 - By use OneClickMake (Quick way)
+## 2 - By use Makefile modified (Quick way)

-This procedures is going to compilation/Install or clear/uninstall software at same time.
+This procedures consist to compilation/Install and clean/uninstall software by *including the libraries* in this process.
-This a way I made to save time.
+This is a way I made to save time and that is the default way enabled in Makefile.
+You can read the Makefile comments, they are marked every point about this mode.

 ### compilation/Install

-To *compile* and *install* this software, just type:
+To *compile* and to *install* this software, including to *compile* and to *install* the libraries, just keep `all: install` target uncommented in Makefile, then type the following command:

+  `make`

+### clean

+To *clean* this software,  including to *clean* the libraries, just keep `clean: clean_lib` target uncommented in Makefile, then type the following command:

-  `make -f OneClickMake`
+  `make clean`

-### clear/uninstall [TO DO]
+### uninstall

-To *clear* and *uninstall* this software, just type:
+To *uninstall* this software,  we just have to *uninstall* the libraries, that means this `uninstall` target actually run the library Makefile `uninstall` target, then type the following command:

   `make uninstall`

 # Other informations

-The readpe_libless folder means has this same project except it is without library.
+The readpe_libless folder has this same project, except it is implemented without libraries.
-For now that is here but I intend move it to a separate repositoty soon.
-Ignore it please.
+For now that folder is here, but I intend move it to a separate repositoty sooner.
+So ignore it please.

 # References